 Our reading from 1 John says we are to become “like” Christ.9 Likeness, it bears noting, is not identity.
 You will never be Christ!
 To be children of God through Christ by the power of the Holy Spirit is the greatest gift imaginable.
 This pales in comparison to what we can become.

-Becoming a saint cannot happen accidently.
+Becoming a saint cannot happen accidentally.
 It requires an intention born of deep desire.
 Holiness must be your deepest desire.
 Fourth among the Luminous Mysteries of Our Lady’s Holy Rosary is the Lord’s Transfiguration.
 The fruit of this mystery is the desire for holiness.
 We need to pray for this desire because it doesn’t come naturally.
 Rather, it is supernatural.

 Cooperation with the grace given to you in baptism and confirmation as well as each time you make a good confession and receive Holy Communion is vital.
 While amazing, grace is not magic.
 Using Holy Communion as an example, it is like good nutrition.
 What makes certain foods “junk” foods is a lack nutritional value.
 To be healthy requires you to eat healthy foods.
 To eat in a healthy way requires intention and effort, not to mention self-denial.
 Cooperating with God’s grace requires intention and effort.

 Finally, make some heavenly friends.
 Get to know some saints.
 Ask them to intercede for you.
 Wear a blessed medal featuring that saint(s).
 Read their words, study their lives.
 You don’t have to leap back 2000 years.
 The Church exists to make saints.
 There are holy men and women from every age of the Church.
 The darkest times produce the greatest saints.
-On All Saints, let us sing, “Oh, I want to be in the number/When the saints go marching in!”

 1 Alan Morris, OP.
 “Leon Bloy: A Man for the Modern World,” in Dominica Journal 33 no 2, 119.↩